HurlesGroupSanger/indelible/README.md

 3. Breakpoint frequency
 4. Breakpoint count (i.e. number of individuals with this breakpoint)
 5. Total individuals assessed
+6. Mean coverage overlapping this locus
-6. Alignment coordinate – where the split read from the score file aligned to in 'chr_position' (can be NA)
+7. Alignment coordinate – where the split read from the score file aligned to in 'chr_position' (can be NA)
+8. Alignment mode – Did we align with bwa (REALN), blast (BLAST_REPEAT), or fail (FAIL_*)?
-7. SV Type (either DEL/DUP/INS/TRANS_SEGDUP/UNK)
+9. SV Type (either DEL/DUP/INS/TRANS_SEGDUP/UNK)
-8. SV Size (can be NA)
+10. SV Size (can be NA)
-9. Alignment Length (can be NA)
+11. Alignment Length (can be NA)
-10. Otherside found elsewhere in MAF database?
+12. Otherside found elsewhere in MAF database?
-11. Is this the left-most breakpoint when '10.' == true? (can be NA)
+13. Is this the left-most breakpoint when '10.' == true? (can be NA)
-12. VCF-like coordinate for this variant (can be NA)
+14. VCF-like coordinate for this variant (can be NA)

 We have provided a priors file within the data.zip file included with InDelible.
 We recommend using this file when analysing a small number of genomes.